evolution-ui/evolution-ui/README.md

       * The `layout` folder contains everything that takes part in laying out the site (header, grid, footer, aside, etc.).

       * As its name suggests, the `components`  folder contains all the components.
 Components are distributed into two main categories,  `evolution`  or  `standard`, and each one has its own directory.
 Inside the component directory are your main sass files.
 For example, the Dot Navigation component has these two files: main file `_Eyelids.scss` and configuration file `_Eyelids-config.scss`.
 You can import configuration file into the main file to keep the configuration separate.

+        **IMPORTANT NOTE:** Config variables must be always prefixed by the component's name.
+If your component is called for example `Ruler`, a well config file could be:

+        ```scss

+        //----------------------------------------------------------------
+        //                       RULER config
+        //----------------------------------------------------------------

+        $ruler_width: 200px;
+        $ruler_font-size: 200px;

+        ```

         The file `_import-components.scss` is gathering all of the main sass files from all of the components.
 The `main.scss` file at the root of the `stylesheets` directory is collecting all of the scss files from subdirectories and this is the file that is compiled into `main.css` and saved into `production` root directory.

         Each component is imported through the `_import-components.scss` file.